maelswarm/whisp-chat/README.md

 For sending a file type ```!file:<filepath>``` and hit enter.

-NOTE: Do not expect a chat message to be received by the destination while a file transfer is already occuring.
+Do not expect a chat message to be received by the destination while a file transfer is already occuring.
 It will be received by the destination after the file transfer.

+Files are downloaded into your home directory downloads.